National Brain Injury Awareness Month

 National Brain Injury Awareness Month focuses on the millions affected by brain injuries, whether from accidents, falls, sports, or other causes.
-It goes beyond statistics to emphasize the unique experiences of individuals dealing with conditions ranging from mild concussions to severe trauma.
+It goes beyond statistics to emphasize the unique experiences of individuals dealing with conditions ranging from mild concussions to severe brain trauma.

 Brain Injury Awareness Month is the perfect time to get involved, learn more, and spread the word.
 Here are some engaging ways for anyone to contribute to the cause.
+Take a look at a few of these ideas for celebrating.

 Share Personal Stories